-The swing axle assembly consists of a pair of rigid axles that pivot from the gearbox.
-These were used from the very earliest cars right up until the end of Mexican production in 2003.
-If your axles only have rubber boots on the ends of the axles that join the gearbox (and not at the hub ends), then you have a swing axle model.
+The VW Beetle swing axle assembly consists of a pair of short, rigid axles that pivot from their inner (gearbox) ends only and are located at the outer ends by solid Beetle rear spring plates, which have a splined end that connects to the torsion bars.
+This type of Volkswagen Beetle suspension was used from the very earliest cars right up until the end of Mexican Beetle production in 2003.
+The quickest way to see if your car has this style of classic Beetle rear suspension is to look under the rear of your car.
+If there are rubber boots only on the inner ends of the axles that join the gearbox, you have a swing axle model.

-IRS is a more advanced type of Volkswagen Beetle suspension that features CV (constant velocity) joints both next to the gearbox and also at the hub end of the axles.
-These were only used on some later models, including 1302 / 1303 (Superbeetle) and Semi-Automatic cars.
-If your axles have rubber boots on both ends of axles (next to the gearbox and at the hubs), then you have an IRS model.
+IRS is a more advanced type of rear suspension that features VW Beetle CV joints at both ends of the axles, which allow the rear wheels to move vertically up and down rather than in an arc.
+They still use Beetle spring plates and torsion bars but offer improved ride quality and cornering ability.
+Only used on some later models, including 1302 / 1303 (Super beetle) and semi-automatic Beetles.
+Again, look underneath and if your axles have rubber boots on both ends (next to the gearbox and at the hubs), you have an IRS model.

-Of course VW Heritage stock an extensive range of parts for both types of VW Beetle rear suspension, including axle and CV boots, hub seal kits and bump stops.
-Plus a great selection of performance and styling parts, including adjustable springplates and uprated shocks.
-And remember, if you have a query about your VW Beetle suspension – or if you can’t find the part you require – just click on the ‘live chat’ button or call our sales team on 01273 444 000 at any time during UK business hours.
+Naturally, VW Heritage stock an extensive range of parts for both types of VW Beetle rear suspension, including Beetle axle gaiters and Volkswagen Beetle CV boots, Beetle hub seal kits and bump stops.
+Plus we have a great selection of performance and styling parts, amongst them VW Beetle adjustable spring plates, rubber and urethane suspension bushes, heavy duty Beetle axles, classic Beetle KYB shock absorbers, and GAZ bolt-in VW Beetle coilovers for the ultimate in fine tuning.
+If you have a query about VW Beetle rear suspension parts – or if you can’t find the part you require – just click on the ‘live chat’ button or call our sales team on 01273 444 000 at any time during UK business hours.

 The rear mounted air-cooled engine could also be said to have been borrowed from Tatra as well.
 Air cooled technology was demanding in the 1930’s, and only subsidies from the Nazi Government meant the development of such a method could be continued by Porsche.
 In another quote from “Car Wars” Adolf Hitler is quoted as saying “the [Tatra] kind of car I want for my highways”.